demmings/cachefinance/README.md

   * Use this for ONE symbol and ONE attribute lookup.
 * **CACHEFINANCES** is a custom function similar to **CACHEFINANCE** except it is used to process a range of symbols.
 * Valid **STOCK** data is always available even when GOOGLEFINANCE refuses to work.
+* **Warning!!!** When a stock/ETF switches to a new exchange and you do not update the exchange code, CACHEFINANCE will continue to report the LAST quote it was able to obtain for a very long period of time.
+This of course leads to portfolio valuations to drift from actual as time goes by.
+You therefore need to periodically manually inspect the CACHEFINANCE price versus a quote you would have with your broker.
 * GOOGLEFINANCE does not support all stock symbols.
 Many unsupported google stocks can still get price/name/yield data (using web screen scraping).
 * GOOGLEFINANCE does not support all currency conversions.
 CACHEFINANCE will lookup any failing currency conversions if GOOGLEFINANCE fails (strangely, I am pulling this data from the google finance web site - which works most of the time)
 * As you can guess from the name, data is cached so when '#N/A' appears, it uses the last known value so that it does not mess up your asset history logging/graphing.